An introduction to the MUI ecosystem

-- Intuitive customization: Customizing the Data Grid's styles and behaviors works just like you'd expect if you're familar with Material UI—no new concepts to master along the way.
+- Intuitive customization: Customizing the Data Grid's styles and behaviors works just like you'd expect if you're familiar with Material UI—no new concepts to master along the way.

 - Accessibility: It's notoriously difficult to optimize a data grid's accessibility, which is precisely why we make it a top priority—we obsess over these details so you don't have to.

 - Data analytics tools inside your app, reducing the need to jump to Excel.

 - Apps built with MUI Core libraries that need advanced functionality.

 The MUI X Date and Time Pickers are a collection of React UI components that let users select dates and times from dialogs and text fields.
 Components include the Date Picker, Time Picker, Date Range Picker, and Date Time Picker, with more on the way.